korningf/git-pass/README.md

 #  Attribution

+### Pass on Git

+Stephane Korning (stefuss@yahoo.com) for the idea to port POSIX pass to Gitbash.

+### Pass

-The code is 99.999% verbatim from password-store by Jason Donenfeld.
+The Pass code is 99.999% verbatim from password-store by Jason Donenfeld.

+The patch is basically just packaging of install.sh, and Tree and pass-file.

 [Original README](README)